 Create a pivot table.

-For details, see Create Visualizations.
+For details, see the Create Visualizations section.

 To add table totals, the table must include at least one item in the Metrics section and one item in the Rows section.